mohammadsahil74808/Campus-Navigator-app/README.md

 ## 🎨 Design Philosophy
 The app prioritizes **visual excellence** and **perceived performance**.
 We use a "One-Shot Animation" model where elements fade into view once and remain stable, eliminating the jitter common in mobile navigation apps.

-Developed with ❤️ for the Campus Community.
+Developed by sahil❤️ for the Campus Community.